How To

 • Start with a light to moderate resistance level you are comfortable with to rehearse the lifting technique for 8 to 10 repetitions

-• Increase the resistance to a level where you will be able to only perform around 8 to 10 repetitions to exhaustion.
+• Increase the resistance to a level where you will be able only to perform around 8 to 10 repetitions to exhaustion

 • Perform the lifts.
 Record the resistance and the number of repetitions

-• After a minimum 3 minute recovery increase the resistance by around 10% and repeat the lifts to exhaustion.
+• After a minimum 3-minute recovery, increase the resistance by around 10% and repeat the lifts to exhaustion.
 Record the resistance and the number of repetitions

 Notes

-Ensure you are familiar with the lift you are about to perform and that, where appropriate, you have a 'spotter' - particularly when working with free weights .
+Ensure you are familiar with the lift you are about to perform and that, where appropriate, you have a 'spotter' - particularly when working with free weights.

 Do not strain when lifting - reproducible efforts with a consistent and good technique will provide the safest and most reliable adaptation.

-Use the calculated 1RM to calculate appropriate loadings for hypertrophy, power or explosiveness training as given above.
+Use the calculated 1RM to calculate appropriate loadings for hypertrophy, power, or explosiveness training as given above.

-Re-assess your 1RM from time-to-time as this value will change and determines the resistances used in the various workouts.
+Re-assess your 1RM from time to time as this value will change and determines the resistances used in the various workouts.
 Record all sessions!
 Devise a maintenance program once your goal is achieved.

 About the Author